zenseact/zmbt-framework/docs/signal-mapping.md

 `zmbt::api::SignalMapping` class, which consumes a model name.

-Each subsequent method call consumes some parameter and transitions to a subclass of `zmbt::mapping::DefinitionMachine` that narrows the choices to methods valid for that specific step, effectively forming a push-down automaton.
+Each subsequent method call consumes some parameter and transitions to a subclass of `zmbt::mapping::ModelDefinition` that narrows the choices to methods valid for that specific step, effectively forming a push-down automaton.
 This technique simplifies the API usage, enhancing the code completion and checking certain errors at compilation stage.